pedestrian-dynamics-HM/crownet-uq-analysis/README.md

-# Code for MDPI Entropy contribution
+# Code for the article "Analysis of information dissemination through ad-hoc networks in a moving crowd"

-This repository contains the code for the article "Analysis of information dissemination through ad-hoc networks in a moving crowd" to be published in the Special Issue "Statistical Physics and Social Sciences" in Entropy published by MDPI.
+This repository contains the code for the article "Analysis of information dissemination through ad-hoc networks in a moving crowd".

 ## Contents of this repository
 This repository contains